Last updated on November 28, 2025

 Forest (Guru Lands) | illustration by Terese Nielsen

 Basic lands are a mundane side of gameplay for a lot of players.
-Ubiquitous, there for functional purposes only.
-For others basics are there to add to the scenery, to tell a story.
+Ubiquitous, functional.
+For others basics are there to add to the deck's theme, scenery, to tell a story.

 Are you one of the many collectors who curates their list of basic lands for your deckbuilding?
 Do you enjoy matching (or purposefully mismatching) your own set of basics?
 What do your lands mean to you, and what do you want to say about them?
 Let me know in the comments or over on the Draftsim Discord.